 Teaching staff are well qualified, motivated and strongly engaged in their work.

 There is good diversity in the teaching staff, that consists of permanent teachers and, of teachers on contract coming from the industry.

-The students / teacher ratio is good (3.9/1) for the Larnaca branch, which is very good for vocational teaching.
+The students / teacher ratio is good (4/1) for the Nicosia branch, which is very good for vocational teaching.

-Furthermore, 74% are permanent staff members and 26% on contract, which is also very good.
+In the same branch there is 35% permanent staff members and 65% on contract, which is also very good.

-A list of problem areas followed by or linked to the recommendations of how to improve the situation.
+A list of problem areas followed by or linked to the recommendations of how to improve the situation